NHL Proline Betting

 As mentioned earlier PROLINE is a government run “sports lottery” in several provinces in Canada.
 It is called a “sports lottery” because it is impossible to win over a long period of time.
 In fact, in one instance the government attempted to tax a PROLINE bettor on his winnings over a few years betting on PROLINE, but the judge ruled that the odds were so bad that it would be impossible to win over the long run based on skill alone.
 For this reason PROLINE is considered more of a lottery than a sportsbook.

 With PROLINE the bettor must select between 3 and 6 games.
 There are 5 options for each game: V+, V, T, H, H+.
 The +’s mean that the team must win by 2 or more goals and as a result the odds are slightly higher.
-The V and H means that the team must win the game prior to the shootout and the T means the game must go to the shootout.
-As you can see already, the odds associated with the outcomes cannot even be compared directly to the odds found online because if any one game goes to a shootout then the ticket is a loser, while online that parlay ticket would still be a winner.
+The V and H means that the team must win the game and the T means the game must go to the shootout.
 In the event of a winning ticket the bettor must then return to a PROLINE outlet to collect their cash.

 PROLINE Odds vs Online Sportsbook Odds